 We have added discussion of these and related papers into the section of the paper that relates to our approximation to naturally occurring surface reflectances (Line 347).

-DB to work on this paragraph.

 To increase the representativeness of our rendered images, we used datasets of natural surface reflectance spectra and natural daylight illumination spectra.
 Although we believe these datasets provide reasonable approximations of the statistical variation in reflectance and illumination spectra, they can be extended and improved.
 For example, there are additional datasets of measured surface reflectances that could be incorporated into future analyses, with some of these focused on the reflectance of objects (e.g. fruit) that are thought to be important for the evolution of primate color vision (e.g., Sumner & Mollon, 200; Regan et al, 2001; Barnard et al., 2002; Ennis et al., 2016).
 Another issue, not addressed by these datasets, is the relative frequency of occcurance of different reflectance spectra in natural viewing.
 Attewell & Baddeley (2007) made a systematic survey, and found that a beta distribution provided a better description of the distribution of an LRV-like quantity than did a truncated Gaussian.
 Generalizing these measurements to better characterize the distribution of full reflectance functions remains an interesting goal.

 I found only one typo at the end of page 2: "(?, ?; Brainard and Freeman, 1997)", probably due to the reference manager.